 According to a survey conducted by Ovum, around 40% of businesses need at least a month to onboard a new partner.
-Now, if your business has hundreds or thousands of partners, it can be challenging to build individual workflows and data pipelines through manual coding.
+If your business has hundreds or thousands of partners, building individual workflows and data pipelines through manual coding can be challenging.
 On the other hand, the survey also highlights that if you have a consolidated partner onboarding approach, you can decrease complexity, allowing you to onboard vendors and suppliers more quickly to see a positive impact on your business performance.

-In this article, we will discuss what partner onboarding is, its common challenges, and some best practices that can benefit your business.
+This article will discuss what partner onboarding means, its common challenges, and some best practices for software onboarding that can benefit your business.

 What is Partner Onboarding?